About Mary Feliz

 Mary Feliz writes the Maggie McDonald Series of cozy mysteries featuring a professional organizer turned amateur detective and her sidekick golden retriever in California's San Francisco Bay Area.

 Address to Die For, the first title in the six-book series, was named a Best Book of 2017 by Kirkus Reviews.
-Cliff Hanger, the fifth book, was named a Best Book of 2019 by Suspense Magazine.
+Cliff Hanger and Snowed Under were named Best Books of 2019 and 2020 by Suspense Magazine.
 All of her books have graced Amazon's best seller list.
-A resident of Northern California for decades, she now lives on Monterey Bay, enjoying the area's myriad natural treasures.
-She attends organizing conferences in her character's stead, but Maggie's skills leave her in the dust.
+A resident of Northern California for decades, she now lives in the Pacific Northwest, enjoying the area's myriad natural treasures.

-More about me: Northern California is my home.
-I love its foibles and the easy access to some of the most beautiful coastal and mountain terrain anywhere.
+More about me: Northern California was my home while I wrote the first six Maggie McDonald books.
+I love the state’s foibles and the easy access to some of the most beautiful coastal and mountain terrain anywhere.
 The traffic?
 Not so much.
+In fact, in 2024 I moved with my husband and cat, Charlie, to the Pacific Northwest, near our kids and grandbaby.

-California hasn't always been home—I've lived in five states and two countries.
-Traveling to other areas, I'm frequently reminded that what seems normal in the high-tech heartland can seem freakish, odd, or even alarming to the rest of the country.
-(For instance, various readers have commented on how strange it is that Maggie's children don't ride to school on the bus—but most Bay Area communities haven't had school buses since the 1970s due to the state's unusual school funding system and the inevitable budget cuts.)
+We’re adapting quickly, but that’s because we’ve had practice.
+I've lived in six states and two countries.
+My husband has lived in four states and at least four countries.
+Traveling to other areas, I'm frequently reminded that what seems normal where I live can seem freakish, odd, or even alarming to the rest of the country.
+(For instance, various readers have commented on how strange it is that Maggie's children don't ride to school on the bus—but most Bay Area communities haven't had school buses since the 1970s due to the state's unusual school funding system and inevitable budget cuts.)

 I'm delighted by irony, serendipity, diversity, and quirky intelligence tempered with gentle humor, and I strive to bring these elements into my writing.
 My characters, however, tend to take my manuscripts in directions I've never imagined.
 It can be a wild ride, but I love it when Maggie and her friends take charge.